GridGain-Demos/gridgain-oauth2-authenticator-example/README.md

 After that you will be able to login in Control Center with Google and use Google's access token to interact with a secured cluster.

-Authenticator in this project doesn't support roles restriction.
+Authenticator in this project doesn't support role restrictions.
 It only checks if the token is valid.

 Example of Control Center's `application.yml` config: